mbabaian/yara/privacy_policy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to None.
 The information that I request is retained on your device and is not collected by me in any way.
-The app does use third party services that may collect information used to identify you.</p> <div><p>Link to privacy policy of third party service providers used by the app [Google Play Services](https://www.google.com/policies/privacy/)
+The app does use third party services that may collect information used to identify you.
+Link to privacy policy of third party service providers used by the app [Google Play Services](https://www.google.com/policies/privacy/)

  ## Log Data